Prerequisite Infrastructure

 To create a custom-mode VPC network with only IPv4 subnets, follow these steps.

 1. In the Google Cloud console, go to the VPC networks page.
-Go to VPC networks
+Go to VPC networksarrow-up-right

 2. Click Create VPC network.